davidpalomarllurda/Fender/Third_Selenium_Unittest_Html_Report/Readme.txt

 **Note2: Make sure that when running the tests, the mouse pointer is away from the web browser since this may activate some javascript on the web page that may interfer witht the actual testing.

+Enhancements:

+This exercise was done with the purpose of showing we can use the unittest framework to write selenium tests and have a report of the results in html format using HTMLTestRunner.py which is always nice, this could be combined with some flask features to get this html hosted with flask so it is accessible to anyone browsing to the test machine (good for reporting to stakeholders)

+I'd like to do some more code refactoring and possibly add more comments, since we are using the same calls as in First_Selenium_Sequential folder.
+I'd like to do some refactoring of a couple of xpath queries I have used and also substitute a time.sleep system call to a selenium explicit wait method.

+Obviously these are separated tests written in a short amount of time, the best way to do it would be building a test framework with methods that would encapsulate all the selenium code.